kihyun1998/flutter_basic_table/CODE.md

   const BasicTable({
     super.key,
     required this.columns,
-    required this.data,
+    required this.rows, // ✅ 변경
-    this.theme, // ✅ theme 파라미터로 변경
+    this.theme,
     this.selectedRows,
     this.onRowSelectionChanged,
     this.onSelectAllChanged,